vygr/ChrysaLisp/STATUS.md

 GUI_SERVICE event->action map.

-Add action-comment-block and action-uncomment-block axctions to the Editor.
+Add action-comment-block and action-uncomment-block actions to the Editor.

 Lazy colouring of buffers on state restore.

+Whole word search toggle in Editor search/replace.

 ------